 Can we get gardening advice?

 Yes.
 We have plant experts and/or master gardeners who are there to answer questions and help you.

 How much does it cost / Do you accept cash?

 The exchange is free-to-the-public, but it is an exchange.
 So, if you don’t have plants you can go to ACE Garden Center (Grand Avenue in Piedmont) to purchase something to participate in the exchange, you can volunteer, or you can give a monetary donation.
 The exchange could not take place without donations.
 They are our only way pay for insurance, printing fliers and posters, permits, supplies and materials we need to put on the event, as well as snacks and beverages for the volunteers.

 What if I do not have plants to donate?

 When people do not have plants to share we ask for a donation.
-Since it is a trade and not a plant giveaway the other options are to buy something to donate or to volunteer.
+Since it is a trade and not a giveaway the other options are to buy something to donate or to volunteer at the event.

 What happens when I get there?